NintendoBrew/CheatcoveDownloader3ds/README.md

 # CheatcoveDownloader3ds
-Downloads latest cheats of www.cheatcove.cc into /luma/titles/000400000F700800(titleid may vary depending on game)/cheat.txt
+A 3ds homebrew application that Downloads latest cheats of www.cheatcove.cc into /luma/titles/000400000F700800(titleid may vary depending on game)/cheat.txt

 Note: requires Luma 3ds 9.1 or higher.